-Pressure drop reduction and heat transfer deterioration in triangular pipe flow.
+Pressure drop reduction and heat transfer deterioration in triangular and square pipe flows

 In the transportation of slush hydrogen or slush nitrogen via pipeline for use as the refrigerant for high-temperature superconducting (HTS) power transmission and equipment, the flow and heat transfer characteristics of slush fluids are important in pipe flow.